openstack-archive/nova-zvm-virt-driver/doc/source/planning.rst

 * A supported version of z/VM 6.4.

-* In order to use live migration, the z/VM system must be configured in a Single System Image (SSI) configuration, and must have been created using the IBM-provided installation instructions for SSI configurations.

-* The appropriate APARs installed, the current list of which can be found at z/VM cloud connector Maintenance (http://www.vm.ibm.com/sysman/xcmntlvl.html) and z/VM OpenStack Cloud Information (http://www.vm.ibm.com/sysman/osmntlvl.html).
+* The appropriate APARs installed, the current list of which can be found at z/VM OpenStack Cloud Information (http://www.vm.ibm.com/sysman/osmntlvl.html).

 .. note::